rohitsabu08/Insurance-Premium-Prediction/README.md

 # Insurance-Premium-Prediction

 Goal:
-Sample implementation of the Streamlit API implemented using a machine learning model.
-Test the API locally with Streamlit and Deploy and test using a heroku and streamlit and later finally deploy to AWS EC2  Service.
+Sample implementation of the Streamlit API  using a machine learning model.
+Test the API locally with Streamlit and Deploy and run using a heroku , streamlit and later finally deploy to AWS EC2  Service.

 Dataset :
 The insurance.csv dataset contains 1338 observations (rows) and 7 features (columns).
 The dataset contains 4 numerical features (age, bmi, children and expenses) and 3 nominal features (sex, smoker and region) that were converted into factors with numerical value designated for each level.